Last updated: Aug. 16, 2023

 What if I need to repair my fixed assets?

-The cost of a repair that gives a lasting benefit or advantage is a capital expense.
-For example, if you placed vinyl siding on the exterior walls of a wooden property, you are extending the useful life of your property.
+- A repair is a capital expense if it offers lasting benefits or improves the repaired item beyond its original condition.
+For example, if you place vinyl siding on the exterior walls of a wooden property, you’re essentially extending the useful life of your property.